Updated March 18, 2026

 Info

-Climbing Arthur's Seat and Calton Hill are popular but require proper footwear.
-Rescue services are regularly called for unprepared tourists.
-The paths can be slippery in rain (which is frequent in Edinburgh).
-Not a fine, but a safety essential.
+Climbing Arthur's Seat (251m) and Calton Hill are popular activities but require proper preparation.
+Rescue services are regularly called for unprepared tourists — especially those in sandals or heels.
+The paths can be treacherous in rain, which is frequent in Edinburgh.
+Sudden weather changes, high winds, and reduced visibility are common even in summer.
+This is a safety advisory, not a fine.

-Arthur's Seat, Calton Hill, and surrounding paths in Holyrood Park.
+Arthur's Seat, Calton Hill, Salisbury Crags, and surrounding paths in Holyrood Park.

 How to avoid

-Wear proper walking shoes — not sandals or heels.
+Wear proper walking shoes — not sandals, heels, or flip-flops.
 Check weather before climbing.
-The descent is steeper than it looks.
+The descent from Arthur's Seat is steeper than it looks.
+Bring a waterproof layer even on sunny days.

 Info

 Unlike most European countries covered on SkipTheFine, jaywalking is NOT illegal in the UK.
-You can cross the road wherever you choose, but obviously use common sense and watch for traffic.
+You can cross the road wherever you choose — there is no jaywalking offence in British law.
+However, use common sense and watch for traffic, especially on Edinburgh's busy streets like Princes Street and George Street.

 All roads across Edinburgh and the UK.